ordina-jworks/ordina-jworks.github.io/_posts/2019-08-13-Using-Lets-Encrypt-Certificates-In-Java.md

 Certbot is a free, open source software tool for automatically using Let’s Encrypt certificates on manually-administrated websites to enable HTTPS.

-You can find clear installation instructions on the Certbot website.
+Clear installation instructions can be found on the Certbot website.
-You can select your web server software (Apache, Nginx, ...) and operating system and Certbot provides the instructions to install it.
+Select your web server software (Apache, Nginx, ...) and operating system and Certbot provides the installation instructions.

 > You can check your operating system on Linux by executing `cat /etc/os-release`.